ciromattia/kcc/README.md

 You'll need to install various tools to access important but optional features.
 Close and re-open KCC to get KCC to detect them.

 ### KindleGen

+(This is not needed for Koreader users on jailbroken Kindle.
+Just set output to CBZ instead.)

 On Windows and macOS, install [Kindle Previewer](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011) and `kindlegen` will be autodetected from it.